ostef/Jolt-C/NOTES.md

 Here are all the templates that we would need to support:
 * **JPH::Array**: the nice thing about this template is that T is used by pointer, so we could provide a non specialized JPH_Array struct.
 Furthermore, the default STLAllocator does not contain any fields and is just a simple static interface to external allocator functions, so we don't have to worry about it (unless another allocator is used sometimes)
 * **JPH::Vector**, **JPH::Matrix**: only a few instantiation of Vector<2>, Vector<3> and Matrix<2,2>, Matrix<3,3> are used, so this one is easy.
-* **JPH::Result**: not that hard to support with macros/codegen since I don't think we need to implement any function for it.
+* **JPH::Result**: not that hard to support with macros/codegen since I don't think we need to implement any functions for it.
+Also, it seems to be always used wrapped around a typedef, which is convenient.
 * **JPH::StaticArray**: same as result, and the functions are optional because operations are easy to write inline (e.g. `array.data[array.count++] = value`)
 * **JPH::StridedPtr**: the layout does not change and the underlying type is always *uint8_t \**
 * **JPH::HashTable**: same as **JPH::Array**, can be implemented using a void pointer, and we don't provide functions to interact with the table or we provide them on a per case basis (e.g. type **Foo** has a hash table member named **myTable**, so we would provide a few **Foo_myTable_XXX** functions if needed).
 * **JPH::RayCastT**, **JPH::ShapeCastT**: could handwrite the few instantiations that are actually used, but using macros would probably be better because I think we would need to implement a few functions.
+* **JPH::CollisionCollector**: @Todo

 ## std types
 A big PITA is that Jolt uses a lot of the types from the C++ standard library such as **std::mutex**, **std::basic_string**, **std::basic_istringstream**, **std::atomic**.
 I don't know what to do with these especially considering their implementation is compiler/compiler version/platform dependent.
 Fuck C++.
 One option is to provide opaque types and provide functions to access the members of these types.
 However this is verbose and very inconvenient.
 Another option is to wrap only the std type around an opaque structure that has the same size and alignment requirements.
 Last option that I can think of is to modify Jolt to use our own implementation of these when it matters.